Riyakuila/Dynamic-To-Do-List/README.md

 Features

-Add Tasks:

-Users can add tasks by typing in the input box and clicking the "Add" button.
+Add Tasks:Users can add tasks by typing in the input box and clicking the "Add" button.

-Delete Tasks:

-Tasks can be removed by clicking the "×" symbol next to the task.
+Delete Tasks:Tasks can be removed by clicking the "×" symbol next to the task.

-Mark as Complete:

-Tasks can be marked as complete by clicking on them, which applies a strikethrough style.
+Mark as Complete: Tasks can be marked as complete by clicking on them, which applies a strikethrough style.

-Persistent Data:

-Tasks are saved in the browser's local storage, so they remain even after the page is refreshed.
+Persistent Data:Tasks are saved in the browser's local storage, so they remain even after the page is refreshed.

-Responsive Design:

-The website is responsive and adapts to different screen sizes.

 Technologies Used

-HTML:

-Structures the content of the web page.
+HTML:Structures the content of the web page.
-CSS:

-Styles the web page, providing layout, colors, and responsive design.
+CSS: Styles the web page, providing layout, colors, and responsive design.
-JavaScript:

-Implements the functionality of the To-Do List, including task management and local storage.
+JavaScript: Implements the functionality of the To-Do List, including task management and local storage.

 Project Structure

-index.html:

-The main HTML file that structures the content and links the CSS and JavaScript files.
+index.html:The main HTML file that structures the content and links the CSS and JavaScript files.

-style.css:

-Contains the styles for the To-Do List, including layout, colors, and responsiveness.
+style.css:Contains the styles for the To-Do List, including layout, colors, and responsiveness.

-script.js:

-The JavaScript file that adds interactivity to the To-Do List, such as adding, deleting, and saving tasks.
+script.js:The JavaScript file that adds interactivity to the To-Do List, such as adding, deleting, and saving tasks.